Three questions you should ask about your 401(k) plan

 Now's the time—get your 401(k) plan ready for your retirement

-Saving enough for retirement and investing those savings properly requires planning and following through.
+Saving enough for retirement and investing those savings properly requires planning and following through on youur plan.
 Using financial tools for planning and autopilot for your retirement and emergency savings can help you meet your goals.
-So don’t delay—log on to your 401(k) account or contact your provider and get started.
+Don’t delay—log in to your 401(k) account or contact your provider and get started.

-1 Diversification does not guarantee a profit, or eliminate the risk of loss.
-2 John Hancock sixth annual financial stress survey, John Hancock and Greenwald & Associates, June 2019.
+1 Diversification does not guarantee a profit or eliminate the risk of a loss.
+2 John Hancock's sixth annual financial stress survey, John Hancock, Greenwald & Associates, June 2019.
 A survey of more than 3,500 workers to learn more about individual stress levels, their causes and effects, and strategies for relief.